Credit assignment to Research Master students and PhD candidates

 Most RM1 classes have a limited number of participants.
-First-year students have priority for these courses, but second year RM students and PhD students can register as well.
-When they do, they will be automatically placed on a waiting list.
+First-year students have priority for these courses, but second year RM students and PhD students can follow them as well.
+Registration for these courses through the LOT website is not possible for second year RM/PhD students.
+They should email the LOT-coordinator to be put on the waiting list (LOT_coordinator@uu.nl).
 When registration closes, LOT will inform them whether they can be placed.

 Please note: If second year RM students/PhD students participate in RM1 courses, they should follow the rules outlined above for first year students in order to earn a 2.5 ECTS certificate.
 It is not possible to take the RM1 courses as a regular course (see below).
 Participants who do not submit the preparatory assignment, or the homework assigned during the week of the LOT school can be refused entrance to the class, and will not receive any credit.

 Regular courses are aimed specifically at PhD- and RM2-students.
 RM1-students cannot normally attend a regular course.
 Ask your RM-coordinator if you need help.
 LOT and the institutes participating in LOT agreed that RM2-students can earn 5 ECTS for participation in the LOT school.
 In order to receive these 5 ECTS, the student must meet the following requirements:

 - The student should attend three (regular) LOT school courses over a period of two weeks.

 - The student should be present at all (normally five) sessions.
 Course assistants keep track of presence.
 Before the school starts, the student should complete the readings for the first two courses.
 This preparation will take about one week per course.
 Students receive a LOT certificate of 1 ECTS for each class they attend and have prepared for; for three classes this amounts to 3 ECTS.